Swastikas Spray-painted on Buildings in Milton

 Milton police are investigating the vandalism of two buildings and nearly a dozen vehicles.
 Cops believe they were spray-painted between Friday night and Saturday morning.
 The vandalism happened in the area of Schoolhouse Lane.

-“It’s causing a lot of rifts between people and I just feel like we should just be more community based,” Park said.
+"It's causing a lot of rifts between people, and I just feel like we should just be more community based," Park said.

 In addition to swastikas on buildings, some people are dealing with damage to their vehicles.

-“I was so mad.
-I called my husband, but he didn’t answer so I went in and woke him up and he said, ‘call the cops,'” said Michele Eisenhart.
+"I was so mad.
+I called my husband, but he didn't answer so I went in and woke him up and he said, 'Call the cops,'" said Michele Eisenhart.

 Eisenhart came outside Saturday at 4:30 a.m. to go to work and had to miss her shift because of the spray paint on her car.